 The XT build features a Shimano XT (a step up from SLX) shifter, derailleur, cassette, and XT brakes.
 A Fox Factory Float DPS with full adjustment takes care of the rear travel where a Rockshox Pike RTC3 fork is mounted to the front which also features an array of adjustment such as low speed compression, rebound, air, and 3-position compression.

 Like the SLX build, this also features the 2.35” Nobby Nic tires and a KS LEV integrated dropper post.
 The XT build does outdo the SLX version everywhere else though including the use of a carbon handlebar rather than an aluminum one like on the SLX, and a Race Face Turbine crank rather than the Aeffect crank.

-Overall if you are a serious rider and want a bike that has some top notch parts, this build is worth it.
 It is also only a bit over $1000 more than the SLX build, which is a fair price in my opinion.

 The X01 build is the top Mojo 3 build that you will find on Jenson USA.

 What you are paying for here is SRAM’s eagle X01 drivetrain.
 This is a 1×12 speed drive train that offers such a wide gear range that you can go virtually anywhere.
 The eagle X01 parts included are a shifter, derailleur, crank, 10-50 tooth cassette, and chain.
 Also included on this build is SRAM’s powerful guide brakes that will easily stop you in a hurry.